sgclasher/agentblueprint/README.md

 - Comprehensive error handling
 - Clear separation of concerns between visualization, advisory, and profile features

+## Troubleshooting

+### Google Gemini Model Name Errors

+If you encounter a 404 error when generating a timeline with Google Gemini (e.g., `models/gemini-2.5-flash is not found for API version v1beta, or is not supported for generateContent`), this means the model name in your provider configuration is not valid for the current Gemini API.
+Google frequently updates model names and requires exact matches.

+**Solution:**
+- Edit your Gemini provider in the admin UI and set the model name to a valid value, such as `gemini-1.5-flash`, `gemini-1.5-pro`, `gemini-2.0-flash`, or `gemini-2.5-flash-preview-05-20`.
+- Always check the [official Gemini API model list](https://ai.google.dev/gemini-api/docs/models) for the latest valid names.
+- Save and test the connection before using timeline generation.

+See `instructions.md` for a detailed troubleshooting guide.

+### **Admin UI and Provider Selection**
+- The admin dashboard now supports robust credential management for all AI providers (OpenAI, Gemini, Claude, etc.).
+- Provider selection is fully dynamic and works as long as the selected provider is configured and uses a valid model name.
+- If you encounter errors, always check your provider configuration and refer to the troubleshooting section above.

 ---

 **📞 Ready for Enterprise Deployment**: The platform successfully combines technical demonstration, strategic planning tools, comprehensive business intelligence collection, secure user authentication, a centralized Supabase database, and consistent professional theming across all pages, providing a sophisticated foundation for enterprise AI transformation planning.
-With the completion of **the Admin Interface**, the platform now features a **production-ready credential management system** with an architecture ready for multi-provider AI support, enterprise-grade security, and a user-friendly admin interface.
-The combination of **real AI-powered timeline generation (via OpenAI)**, **intelligent database caching**, **secure credential management**, and **comprehensive business intelligence collection** creates a complete enterprise solution for AI transformation planning and strategic decision-making.
+With the completion of **the Admin Interface** and **timeline regeneration with Google Gemini 2.5 Pro Preview**, the platform now features a **production-ready credential management system** with an architecture ready for multi-provider AI support, enterprise-grade security, and a user-friendly admin interface. **✅ Major Milestone**: Timeline generation is now fully operational with the latest AI models, featuring seamless provider selection, auto-default configuration, and robust error handling.
+The combination of **real AI-powered timeline generation (via OpenAI & Gemini 2.5 Pro)**, **intelligent database caching**, **secure credential management**, and **comprehensive business intelligence collection** creates a complete enterprise solution for AI transformation planning and strategic decision-making.

 **🔒 Production Security Summary**: The platform implements industry-standard security practices with JWT authentication, user-scoped data access, AES-256-GCM encryption, and application-level security controls.
 This approach follows patterns used by leading SaaS platforms and provides robust protection while maintaining development simplicity and operational reliability.